|Created Date||Updated Date||Affects versions||Fix version|

 - Check that the drive is properly connected to the machine (power cable and interface cable).
 Lack of proper connection can result in read/write errors.

-- Check that the drive is not locked in any way.
-There are special locks that can prevent all read/write operations on the drive.
-One of them is the OPAL security feature that can be enabled either by the computer manufacturer or by the computer owner.
-Blancco Drive Eraser cannot deal (yet) with the OPAL security feature if it is enabled on a drive: in order to erase such drive, the OPAL feature has to be removed first.
+- If an OPAL lock is present on the drive level, it has to be removed before an erasure is attempted.
 In order to remove this security feature, a PSID Revert command has to be issued to the drive.
 This command returns the drive to its factory state where it can be erased as normally.
 The PSID Revert command requires a software tool, as well as an access to the PSID (Physical Security ID) which is printed on the drive’s label.
 The software tool that issues the PSID Revert command depends on the drive manufacturer/model.
 Below is a list of tools that are required for specific manufacturer's drives:

 - Western Digital/SanDisk drives: Crypto Erase Tool